thmshly/statr/README.md

 Single argument:
 <pre>
-	GNUscreen	If specified, prints output and exits (lets screen do the counting).
+	GNUscreen	If specified, prints output once and exits (lets screen do the counting, for example).
 </pre>

 It is a little system subjective.
 Will improve this.